Helping communities secure local value

 Parracombe Community Trust

 In November 2017 the village of Parracombe, in Exmoor National Park, lost its village shop and post office when the proprietors of the shop retired.
-People in the village have come together since then to form a community benefit society that aims to establish a shop in new premises as well as manage the village hall and provide affordable housing for Parracombe residents.
-Our Wessex CLT Project is helping them with the latter, and the Community Enterprise project is helping them with their plans for the shop.
+People in the village came together to form a community benefit society that aims to establish a shop in new premises as well as manage the village hall and provide affordable housing for Parracombe residents.
+Our Wessex CLT Project is helping them with the latter, and the Community Enterprise project helped them with their plans for the shop.
+We supported them in writing their business plan, developing their share offer and securing the Community Shares Standard Mark, a national accreditation mark for their share offer.

-The PCT’s aim is to acquire and develop a sports pavilion on a popular area of open space in the village, creating a shop, post office and cafe, sourcing food from local growers as well as store cupboard essentials, and re-creating a much needed social and economic asset for the community.
+The PCT’s share offer closed in October 2020 having raised £62,000 from local investors.
+They also secured match funding from the Power to Change Community Shares Booster Fund and so raised a total of £124,000.
+The PCT is using this to lease and convert a sports pavilion on a popular area of open space in the village, creating a shop, post office and cafe, sourcing food from local growers as well as store cupboard essentials, and re-creating a much needed social and economic asset for the community.